 Does Methadone Abuse Lead To Addiction?

-A person in treatment for opioid abuse who forms an addiction to methadone may no longer seek opioids, but may instead seek the positive effects from methadone.
+Someone who’s in treatment for opioid abuse who forms an addiction to methadone may no longer seek opioids, but may instead seek the positive effects from methadone.

-Signs And Symptoms Of Methadone Addiction
+Signs Of A Methadone Addiction

 Signs and symptoms of a methadone addiction may include: